humoyun21/Javascript-/readme.md

 obyekt.funksiya1(); // Funksiyadan foydalanish

 JavaScript obyektlari turli ma'lumotlarni bitta joyda birlashtirish va ularga qo'shimcha funktsionallik berishga imkoniyat beradi.
 Ushbu tushuncha yordamida JavaScriptda obyekt orqali turli vazifalar bajarish mumkin.

+A function in JavaScript is a block of code that is designed to perform a specific task.
+It is defined using the function keyword, followed by a name (optional), a list of parameters (optional), and a block of code enclosed in curly braces {}.

+Here is an example of a basic function in JavaScript:

+javascript
+Copy code
+function sayHello() {
+  console.log("Hello!");
+}
+In the above example, sayHello is the name of the function.
+It does not accept any parameters.
+The code block inside the function is console.log("Hello!");, which simply logs the string "Hello!" to the console.

+Functions can also accept parameters, which allow you to pass values into the function for it to use.
+Here's an example:

+javascript
+Copy code
+function greet(name) {
+  console.log("Hello, " + name + "!");
+}
+In the above example, the greet function accepts one parameter called name.
+It concatenates the value of name with the string "Hello, " and logs it to the console.

+To call (or invoke) a function, you simply use the function's name followed by parentheses, optionally passing in any required arguments.
+Here's an example:

+scss
+Copy code
+sayHello(); // Output: Hello!

+greet("John"); // Output: Hello, John!
+In the first example, sayHello() is called without any arguments, while in the second example, greet("John") is called with the value "John" as the argument

+In JavaScript, an array is a variable that can hold multiple values.
+It is a data structure that allows you to store and access multiple values using a single variable name.

+Here is an example of how to create an array in JavaScript:

+javascript
+Copy code
+let fruits = ["apple", "banana", "orange"];
+In this example, the variable fruits is an array that contains three elements: "apple", "banana", and "orange".
+The elements are enclosed in square brackets [] and are separated by commas.

+You can access individual elements in the array by their index.
+The index of the first element is 0, the second element is 1, and so on.
+Here's an example of how to access elements in an array:

+css
+Copy code
+console.log(fruits[0]); // Output: "apple"
+console.log(fruits[1]); // Output: "banana"
+console.log(fruits[2]); // Output: "orange"
+You can also change the value of an element in an array by assigning a new value to its index.
+Here's an example:

+lua
+Copy code
+fruits[1] = "grape";
+console.log(fruits); // Output: ["apple", "grape", "orange"]
+Arrays in JavaScript can contain elements of different data types, such as numbers, strings, or even other arrays.
+You can add elements to the end of an array using the push() method and remove elements from the end using the pop() method.

+scss
+Copy code
+let numbers = [1, 2, 3];

+numbers.push(4);
+console.log(numbers); // Output: [1, 2, 3, 4]

+numbers.pop();
+console.log(numbers); // Output: [1, 2, 3]
+You can also get the length of an array using the length property:

+javascript
+Copy code
+console.log(fruits.length); // Output: 3
+Arrays in JavaScript are very versatile and can be used in a variety of ways to store and manipulate data.

+In JavaScript, objects are dynamic data structures used to store and organize data.
+They consist of key-value pairs, where each key is a unique identifier and each value can be any data type (such as strings, numbers, arrays, or even other objects).

+Objects can be defined using the object literal notation, which uses curly brackets {} to enclose the key-value pairs:

+css
+Copy code
+var person = { name: "John", age: 25 };
+You can also create objects using the object constructor syntax:

+javascript
+Copy code
+var person = new Object();
+person.name = "John";
+person.age = 25;
+Objects have properties and methods.
+Properties are the values associated with the object's keys, while methods are functions defined within the object.

+Accessing object properties can be done using dot notation or square brackets notation:

+less
+Copy code
+var name = person.name; // using dot notation
+var age = person["age"]; // using square brackets notation
+Methods are accessed and executed using the dot notation:

+javascript
+Copy code
+person.sayHello = function() {
+   console.log("Hello, my name is " + this.name);
+};
+person.sayHello(); // Output: Hello, my name is John Objects can be used to model real-world entities, such as a person with their name and age, or more complex structures like a car with properties like make, model, and year.

+They are also commonly used in JavaScript to represent data structures like arrays and linked lists, as well as to encapsulate related functions and shared data within modules.